GetEvinced/public-ios-xcuisdk/README.md

 ### The Evinced Report
 After the test finhishes `EvincedEngine.reportStored(assert:)` would generate accessibility HTML reports which are stored as [test attachments](https://developer.apple.com/documentation/xctest/activities_and_attachments/adding_attachments_to_tests_activities_and_issues).
 You could check and save them via Xcode GUI or `xcrun xcresulttool ...` CLI command.

+### Documentation
+Please see our official [XCUI SDK](https://developer.evinced.com/sdks-for-mobile-apps/xcuitest-sdk) documentation page for more details and examples.